angular/angular/guides/using-component-harnesses.md

 In addition to DOM structure, component asynchronicity often offers a challenge when updating components.
-If a component changes between synchronous and asynchronous, downstream unit tests may break do to expectations around timing.
+If a component changes between synchronous and asynchronous, downstream unit tests may break due to expectations around timing.
 Tests then require the addition or removal of some arcane combination of `whenStable`, `flushMicroTasks`, `tick`, or `detectChanges`.
 Component harnesses, however, avoid this problem by normalizing the asynchronicity of all component behaviors with all asynchronous APIs.
 When a test uses these harnesses, changes to asynchronicity become